-- Completion of required units for the major (21-23 units) - Completion of CSU Breadth or IGETC - Completion of a minimum of 60 CSU-transferable units - Maintain a minimum grade point average (GPA) of at least 2.0 in all CSU transferable coursework. - Complete a minimum of 23 semester units in an "AA-T" or "AS-T" major as detailed in the course catalog. - Each course in the major must be completed with a grade of C or better or a "P" if the course is taken on a "pass-no pass" basis (Title V 55063).

-- Be certified as having completed the California State University General Education Breadth pattern (CSU- GE Breadth): OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern (see page 64-65 for more information). - Students should note that no more than 60 units are required for this degree and that no additional requirements will be imposed by West Los Angeles College.
+- Maintain a minimum grade point average (GPA) of at least 2.0 in all CSU transferable coursework. - Complete a minimum of 23 semester units in an "AA-T" or "AS-T" major as detailed in the course catalog. - Each course in the major must be completed with a grade of C or better or a "P" if the course is taken on a "pass-no pass" basis (Title V 55063). - Be certified as having completed the California State University General Education Breadth pattern (CSU- GE Breadth); OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern (see page 64-65 for more information). - Students should note that no more than 60 units are required for this degree and that no additional requirements will be imposed by West Los Angeles College.